-The UAE ESR Guidelines define the Banking Business as the businesses that accept cash deposits, which can be withdrawn on demand.
+The UAE ESR Guidelines define the Banking Business a relevant activity as the businesses that accept cash deposits, which can be withdrawn on demand.
 Such businesses use deposits for providing loans, advances, overdrafts, guarantees, or making investments.
 The Core Income Generating Activities (CIGA) under banking business include

 - Raising funds, managing risk including credit, currency and interest risk

 - Providing loans, credit or other financial services

 - Managing capital and preparing reports to investors or government authority

 It is also important to note that the UAE financial institutions that are engaged in currency exchanges and remittance of money or financial intermediaries that are engaged in the sale and purchase of domestic and foreign stocks and bonds, currencies and commodities are not considered as banking business as a relevant activity under the UAE ESR.